choudharyus/week2-monday3/readme.md

 1. How are objects like dictionaries?
 2. What's difference between a property and a method?
-3. What is the keyword which references a function/method context?
+3. How can I view all of an object's properties?
-4. What is the default context for a function in the browser?
+4. What is the keyword which references the context of a function/method?
-5. From inside an object's method, how do we retrieve a property from the containing object?
+5. What is the default context for a function in the browser?

 ## HW: Calculator